- 01. Why Is Mathematics So Important?

 What's the point of studying maths and science? - a common student complaint.

-The point is that the the science, engineering and manufacturing sectors estimate a shortfall of 80,000 qualified workers in the next two years - a terrifying statistic!
+The point is that the science, engineering, and manufacturing sectors estimate a shortfall of 80,000 qualified workers in the next two years - a terrifying statistic!

 So, with the spotlight currently on STEM subjects and those teachers doing everything they can to impart their subject matter in the most engaging ways possible...

-Till now, the UK school system makes no distinction between a teacher of Maths and of any other subject, when it comes to pay.
+Till now, the USA school system makes no distinction between a teacher of Maths and of any other subject, when it comes to pay.

 Teachers of all subjects are compensated according to their experience and performance, and all fall within the salary range for their level.

-According to Elizabeth Truss, such unremarkable treatment of maths teachers and cavalier attitude toward maths in general, will certainly lead to Britain falling behind other countries national education systems.
-In China and South Korea for example, where pupils excel at not only maths but science, biology, literacy and more.
+According to Elizabeth Truss, such unremarkable treatment of maths teachers and cavalier attitude toward maths in general will certainly lead to US falling behind other countries national education systems.
+In China and South Korea, for example, where pupils excel at not only maths but science, biology, literacy, and more.

 She faced great criticism for her position on boosting pay and incentives to attract quality maths instructors and recommending that qualifications for maths teachers be more stringent.